By Cory Bruno and Jim Rutberg, CTS Coach and co-author “The Time-Crunched Cyclist”

 2. Trainers Allow for Highly-Targeted and Specific Intervals

-There’s nothing worse than having your 20-minute lactate threshold effort interrupted because you misjudged how long you had before you hit a stop light.
+There’s nothing worse than having your 20-minute lactate threshold effort interrupted because you misjudged how long you had before you hit a stoplight.
 When you have intervals that require very specific work and recovery time periods it can be difficult to find an uninterrupted road long enough or with just the right grade.
 Trainers eliminate the need for the perfect road and ensure you can focus your intervals without distraction every time.
-And when you want a less structured ride you can control your smart trainer with the Wahoo Fitness app or a connected third-party app like The Sufferfest.
+And when you want a less structured ride you can control your smart trainer with the Wahoo Fitness app, the ELEMNT Bike Computers, or a connected third-party app like The Sufferfest.
 You can even use the ELEMNT or ELEMNT BOLT to connect your TrainingPeaks workouts with your KICKR or SNAP Indoor Trainers to seamlessly merge your training tools.

 3. Trainers Are an Effective Way to Warm-Up at Races